1. Home

 If your rented property is furnished by your landlord, it is their responsibility to get contents insurance for that furniture, as it belongs to them.
 If the furniture is stolen or damaged, you must contact your landlord.
 You’re not able to make a claim, but they might decide to.

-Many policies will offer a ‘no claims bonus’, that rewards you for not making any claims over a certain period of time, usually a year.
+Many policies will offer a ‘no claims bonus’, that rewards you for not making any claims over a certain period, usually a year.
 This will increase the longer you go without claiming.

 How much will you get if you make a claim?